-When John hears what Jesus says about himself, he must realize that the sad estranged past between human beings and God is coming to an end, and that a joyous future is dawning, a new day ushered in by none other than Jesus of Nazareth.
+When John hears what Jesus says about himself, he must realize that a joyous future is dawning, a new day ushered in by none other than Jesus of Nazareth.

 But that line from Isaiah is not all Jesus said that day.
 What if, as they turned away to return to John in jail, the emissaries overheard the conversation between Jesus and the crowd?
 That stunning line—“No one ever born is greater than John.”
 And the addendum—“but the least in the kingdom is greater.”
 What if they reported that to John, too?
 In that dismal cell, would he have been glad to be praised so highly?
 Or might that praise have sounded like a eulogy?
 A kind word spoken over the grave of his movement.
 John is great!
 Bur John is yesterday!
 Long live John!
 Now, let’s get on to Jesus.

 The handwriting is on the wall.
-John knows it.
+I imagine that John knows it.
 Something new is afoot, and it doesn’t include him.
 He has done his part.
 He is not needed for what God is doing now, nor for what God will do tomorrow.
-Like the sad past he longed to see come to an end, John sees that he too is passing away.
 The world will not turn to him in that jail for its healing.
 It will not find in his prison a durable hope.
 And it will not search for a key to release him.
 John has to stay in jail.
 And Jesus has to leave him there.